 \section{Introduction}

-The interaction of living organisms with their natural environment requires the concurrent processing of signals over a wide range of timescales, from perceiving sensory stimuli on a scale of milliseconds \cite{Bathellier2008} to the much longer timescales of more complex processes such as working memory \cite{jonides_mind_2008}.
-The diverse timescales of these tasks are reflected in the dynamics of the neural populations that perform the corresponding computations in biological neural networks \cite{murray_hierarchy_2014, cavanagh_diversity_2020, gao_neuronal_2020, zeraati_flexible_2022} by scaling their timescales according to task requirements \cite{gao_neuronal_2020,zeraati_intrinsic_2022}.
-At the same time, artificial neural networks performing memory-demanding tasks (speech \cite{graves2013speech}, handwriting \cite{graves2013generating}, sketch \cite{ha2017neural}, language recognition/synthesis \cite{bowman2015generating}, time-series prediction \cite{chung2014empirical, torres2021deep}, music composition \cite{boulanger2012modeling}) need to process the long temporal dependency of sequential data over variable timescales.
-Recurrent neural networks (RNNs) \cite{elman1990finding, hochreiter1997long, lipton2015critical, yu2019review} have been introduced as a machine learning tool that can learn such temporal dependencies using back-propagation through time.
+The interaction of living organisms with their environment requires the concurrent processing of signals over a wide range of timescales, from short timescales of coding sensory stimuli~\citep{Bathellier2008,panzeri_sensory_2010,safavi_signatures_2023} to longer timescales of cognitive processes like working memory~\citep{jonides_mind_2008}.
+The diverse timescales of these tasks are reflected in the dynamics of the neural populations performing the corresponding computations in the brain~\citep{murray_hierarchy_2014, cavanagh_diversity_2020, gao_neuronal_2020, zeraati_flexible_2022}.
+At the same time, artificial neural networks performing memory-demanding tasks (speech~\citep{graves2013speech}, handwriting~\citep{graves2013generating}, sketch~\citep{ha2017neural}, language~\citep{bowman2015generating}, time series prediction~\citep{chung2014empirical, torres2021deep}, music composition~\citep{boulanger2012modeling}) need to process the temporal dependency of sequential data over variable timescales.
+Recurrent neural networks (RNNs)~\citep{elman1990finding, hochreiter1997long, lipton2015critical, yu2019review} have been introduced as a tool that can learn such temporal dependencies using back-propagation through time.

-In biological neural networks, the emergence of diverse neural timescales occurs via a variety of interacting mechanisms.
-The timescales of individual neurons' activity are determined by cellular and synaptic processes, such as the membrane or synaptic time constants that vary across brain areas and neuron types \cite{gjorgjieva_computational_2016,duarte_synaptic_2017}.
-These single-neuron timescales characterize the timescale of neural activity in the absence of recurrent interactions.
-However, neurons are embedded within rich network structures that also shape neural dynamics introducing network-mediated timescales.
-The strength of recurrent connections \cite{ostojic_two_2014,chaudhuri_large-scale_2015,van_meegen_microscopic_2021}, as well as their topology \cite{litwin-kumar_slow_2012,chaudhuri_diversity_2014,zeraati_intrinsic_2022,shi_spatial_2022} give rise to network-mediated timescales that can be much longer than single-neuron timescales.
+In biological networks, diverse neural timescales emerge via a variety of interacting mechanisms.
+Timescales of individual neurons in the absence of recurrent interactions are determined by cellular and synaptic processes (e.g., membrane time constant) that vary across brain areas and neuron types~\citep{gjorgjieva_computational_2016,duarte_synaptic_2017}.
+However, recurrent interactions also shape neural dynamics introducing network-mediated timescales.
+The strength ~\citep{ostojic_two_2014,chaudhuri_large-scale_2015,van_meegen_microscopic_2021} and topology~\citep{litwin-kumar_slow_2012,chaudhuri_diversity_2014,zeraati_intrinsic_2022,shi_spatial_2022} of recurrent connections give rise to network-mediated timescales that can be much longer than single-neuron timescales.